galaxyproject/training-material/topics/transcriptomics/tutorials/goenrichment/tutorial.md

 Terms that are very generic tend to be difficult to interpret, because the meaning they convey is shallow.
 On the other hand, very specific terms are generally not integrative and thus not useful in interpreting a gene set collectively.
 The interesting terms are those that are sufficiently specific to transmit substantial biological meaning, yet generic enough to integrate multiple genes.

-For the second exercice, we will continue to work in the same study set before but now we go to analyze the over- and the underexpressed genes, and see the enriched GO terms presents in the brain and heart from the mouse.
+For the second exercice, we will continue to work with the same study set as before but now we analyze separately genes that are over- and the under-expressed, and see the enriched GO terms presents in the brain and heart from the mouse.

 > ### {% icon hands_on %} Hands-on:
 >
 > 1. **Upload to Galaxy** the mouseOverexpressed.txt and the mouseUnderexpressed.txt files.
 >
->    > ### {% icon question %} Questions
->    >
->    > How do you know which genes are over- and underexpressed? (open the Mouse population file)
->    > <details>
->    >
->    > <summary>Click to view answers</summary>
->    > It is through the logFC values that we derive the information whether the gene is over- or underexpressed.
-If the logFC value is positive it means that the gene is underexpressed, and if it is negative the gene is overexpressed.
->    > </details>
->    {: .question}
->
 >    > ### {% icon comment %} Comments
 >    >
->    > In addition to logFC values, it is also necessary define the p-value cut-off for the differential expression test.
-In this case the cut-off used was 0.01.
+>    > The differentially expressed genes can be identified using the adjusted p-value (also known as FDR).
+The logFC values indicate whether genes are more expressed (logFC>0) or less expressed (logFC<0) in one condition when comparing with another condition.
 >    >
 >    {: .comment}
 >